 Use a sunrise alarm clock.

 A sunrise alarm, or “wake-up light”, slowly and gradually fills your bedroom with light in the morning, creating a slow transition to wakefulness.
 Not only is this a much gentler way to wake than a blaring alarm in a pitch-dark room, but research indicates that exposure to gradually-increasing light can help regulate hormone production to improve sleep quality.
 I’ve been using a sunrise alarm for years and it has been a morning game-changer, turning me from someone who struggled pretty much my whole life to drag myself out of bed before 10 AM, to a much-earlier-bird version of myself, happily awake and alert by 6:30 most mornings.
-I’ve tried a few different sunrise alarm clocks, and my current favorite is the Hatch Restore – use the code REINVENT for $10 off!
+I’ve tried a few different sunrise alarm clocks, and my current favorite is the Restore 2 from Hatch (get $20 off using my link!)

 Get outside every day (including early in the day.)